-This utility imports metadata (object definitions) or data or both for one or more databases from one or more files.
+This utility imports metadata (object definitions), data, or both for one or more databases from one or more files.

 To skip objects by type, use the